rupesh2192/ICO/README.md

 ## Initial Coin Offering
-The platform offers initial tokens that are avaialble for bidding.
+The platform offers initial tokens that are available for bidding.
 Users can place their bid during an active bidding session.
-After the the bidding session is complete, Admin can execute the token allocation algorithm.
+After the bidding session is complete, Admin can execute the token allocation algorithm.

 This project has 3 main components: